LAC-Tech/dmt/readme.md

 I'm a simple man, and I really only need two assertions - 'equals' for primitives, and 'deepEquals' for arrays and objects.

-{@link https://medium.com/javascript-scene/rethinking-unit-test-assertions-55f59358253f|'Rethinking Unit Test Assertions ' by Eric Elliot}
+Check out the article [Rethinking Unit Test Assertions](https://medium.com/javascript-scene/rethinking-unit-test-assertions-55f59358253f) by Eric Elliot.

 ### Doesn't impose a workflow on you.